 On May 7, 1942, Abel was transferred to another camp near Calauan under the command of Captain Wakamori.
 The men in this camp received good treatment when compared to the other camps, and the food in the camp was good and adequate.
 The men were fed rice and soup each day.
 The prisoners on this detail were given the duty of repairing the bridges and roads destroyed during the Battle of Bataan.

 On September 8, 1942, Abel and the other Prisoners Of War were sent to Cabanatuan.
 As a prisoner here, Abel worked in the camp farm.
-This was where the "Blood Brother" rule was first enforced.
+It was at Nielsen Airfield that the "Blood Brother" rule was first enforced.
 Each group of ten men were responsible for each other.
 If one man escaped, the other nine would be executed.
-Abel recalled that a soldier by the name of House escaped from the camp.
+Abel recalled that a soldier.
+Pfc.
+Thomas House escaped from the camp.
 For whatever reason, the Japanese did not execute the other nine men.

 On January 28, 1943, Abel was transferred to a work camp at Lipa in Batangas Province.
 The men on this detail built runways for the Japanese.
 The work was extremely hard and the food was scarce.
 The average meal was rice and soup.
 The prisoners were able to work but could not do much beyond this.
 On this detail, Abel worked with Joseph Lajzer a member of Company B, 192nd Tank Battalion, who would remain his friend the rest of his life.